NickLemmon97/StellarFever-Condensed/README.md

 # StellarFever-Condensed
-A SOURCE CODE only compilation of the code that I wrote for Stellar Fever
+A SOURCE CODE only compilation of the code that I wrote for Stellar Fever.
+This project WILL NOT compile or run properly.
+It has been stripped down to the key components that I worked on while leaving very little code written by other programmers

 # About
 I worked on a capstone game for college.
 This is the collection of code that I wrote for the game.